LCONF-Data-Serialization-Format/LCONF-Data-Serialization-Format-Standard/docs/lconf-specification/1-lconf-standard.md

 * A `LCONF-Root` is a special STRUCTURE_SINGLE_BLOCK and all direct child LCONF-Key-Names (keys with no indentation level) MUST be unique.

-* Within `STRUCTURE_NAMED_BLOCKS` all direct child LCONF-Key-Names (keys with one additional indentation level) MUST be unique.
+* Within a `STRUCTURE_NAMED_BLOCKS` all direct child LCONF-Key-Names (keys with one additional indentation level) MUST be unique.

-* LCONF-Column-Names (STRUCTURE_TABLE's Column-Names are also considered to be LCONF-Key-Names) MUST be unique within one STRUCTURE_TABLE.
+* LCONF-Column-Names (STRUCTURE_TABLE's Column-Names are also considered to be LCONF-Key-Names) MUST be unique within a STRUCTURE_TABLE.

 #### 1.2.6.3.
 LCONF-Key-Names